indieopensource/enterprise-ready-supplement/terms.md

 #### <a id="Damages_Limit"></a>Damages Limit

-Subject to [Damages Limit Exceptions](#Damages_Limit_Exceptions), _Developer_'s total liability for breach of this agreement will not exceed the amount of the _License Fee_.
+Subject to [Damages Limit Exceptions](#Damages_Limit_Exceptions), _Developer_'s total liability for breach of this agreement will not exceed the amount of the _Fee_.
 This limit applies even if _Developer_ is advised that _Company_ may suffer damages, and even if _Company_ paid nothing at all.

 #### <a id="Damages_Limit_Exceptions"></a>Damages Limit Exceptions